dhis2-sre/im-database-manager/README.md

 * Don't implement the endpoint on the database manager.
 Rather implement /instances/:id/save-as on the manager and let that produce an event which will be consumed by the database manager
 * Introduce some sort of status property on the database model... dumped, zipped... ready?
 * Store the dump log on the database model as well.
 The output from `dump.EnableVerbose()` and... ? gzip output?
+*

+# TODO

+*         - name: data
+          emptyDir:
+            sizeLimit: {{ .Values.dataSizeLimit }}
+dataSizeLimit seems to have no effect and the mounted disk doesn't seem to be a volume...
+But it is writable

+* Timeout...
+Eventually we'll need to run the export etc. in a background thread.
+Should we just return 202 or an id or something else?
+* Don't implement the endpoint on the database manager.
+Rather implement /instances/:id/save-as on the manager and let that produce an event which will be consumed by the database manager
+* Introduce some sort of status property on the database model... dumped, zipped... ready?
+* Store the dump log on the database model as well.
+The output from `dump.EnableVerbose()` and... ? gzip output?